Mark Twain: The Musical: Plot Synopsis

+Please be aware that "Mark Twain ~ The Musical" underwent several changes over its ten year run.
+The synopsis below is reasonably accurate, but over time some of the scenes mentioned below were altered for various reasons.

 Act One

 Mark Twain in his mid-30s arrives at Quarry Farm, his summer home in Elmira, New York.
 He greets the audience and begins to recount how he came to be in Elmira, far from his Missouri beginnings.
 As he talks about the past, two characters from his book, The Adventures of Tom Sawyer, appear – Aunt Polly leading the very same Tom Sawyer by the ear.

 Twain admits to a certain similarity between himself and the recalcitrant Tom.
 He watches with amusement as Tom, doomed to white-washing Aunt Polly's fence, inveigles his pals into performing the task for him.
 They have entered, teasing Tom with the song, We’re Goin’ Fishin’, and they exit with a victorious Tom singing along with them.

 Twain explains that his joyous boyhood was over when his father died and he had to make a living.
 After a period as a printer's apprentice, he ran away to become a pilot on the Mississippi River.
 We see the young Mark Twain, known then as Samuel Langhorne Clemens, express his excitement at the prospect of his life on a steamboat as he sings A Pilot on the Mississippi.

 The Civil War brought an abrupt end to Twain's career on the river, and for a brief period he joined the Confederate militia.
 But he soon headed West, propelled by fatigue brought on by “constant retreating” and his dislike of killing.
 It was here that he became a newspaper reporter and was sent by his paper, the Alta California, to cover the first American pleasure tour abroad.
 His arrival on French soil inspires the song, Welcome to Paris.
 Then he and his traveling companion, Charlie Langdon, are taken to the sensation of the day – a Paris nightclub where they watch and take part in The Can-Can.